-THESE persecutions were now become extremely odious to the nation; and the 21st October effects of the public difcontents appeared in the new Parliament, which was fummoned to meet at Westminster ‡.
-A bill was passed restoring to the church the tenths and first fruits, and all the impropriations which remained in the hands of the crown; but tho' this matter directly concerned none but the Queen herself, great opposition was made to the bill in the house of commons.
-An application being made for a fubfidy during two years, and for two fifteenths, the latter was refused by the commons; and many members faid, that while the crown was thus despoiling itself of its revenues, it was in vain to bestow riches upon it.
-The Parliament rejected a bill for obliging the exiles to return under certain penalties, and another for incapacitating fuch as were remifs in the profecution of herefy to be justices of the peace.
-The Queen finding the intractable humour of the commons, thought proper to disfolve the Parliament.
+THESE perfecutions were now become extremely odious to the nation; and the 21st October. effects of the public discontents appeared in the new Parliament, which was A Parliament fummoned to meet at Westminster ‡.
+A bill was passed restoring to the church the tenths and first fruits, and all the impropriations which remained in the hands of the crown; but tho' this matter directly concerned none but the Queen herfelf, great opposition was made to the bill in the house of commons.
+An application being made for a fubfidy during two years, and for two fifteenths, the latter was refused by the commons; and many members faid, that while the crown was thus despoiling itself of its revenues, there was no end of bestowing riches upon it.
+The Parliament rejected a bill for obliging the exiles to return under certain penalties, and another for incapacitating fuch as were remifs in the profecution of herefy from being justices of peace.
+The Queen finding the intractable humour of the commons, thought proper to dissolve the Paroth December.